By Putting God Back in America

 To determine if your Congressmen are multi-millionaires, type their name in the Google search bar and then the words "net worth."
 It is public information that is available on the internet regarding every congressman.

 Presidents that are multi-millionaires should also serve without pay.
 Herbert Hoover gave all of his salary to charity and John F. Kennedy did not accept a salary for being president.
 Mitt Romney served as Governor of Massachusetts without pay, and he served as a bishop, as a stake president, and as a missionary for his church without pay.
+I believe he would also serve as president of United States without pay.

 3. Create Jobs for the Millions of People Who are Out of Work